 General (all competitions)

-- The theme for all of this year’s competitions is ‘WONDERLAND’ and artists will be judged on their interpretation of that theme.
+- The theme for all of this year’s competitions is ‘WILD THING’ and artists will be judged on their interpretation of that theme.

 - Entrants and models must remain until the judges’ decisions are announced (except Photography entrants who may come and go throughout the weekend).
 There will be an award ceremony at the completion of both days.